 Method 1: Make a sample of a known concentration using the oil type and mixing it with water.
 Blending samples that are representative of sample conditions is difficult to do.
 Using Acetone in equal parts to the oil will aide in blending the sample.

-Method 2: Have an oil contaminated process sample analyzed by a local lab to determine the ppm value.
-Use a quantity of the same sample for calibration.
+Method 2: Have one or two oil contaminated process samples analyzed by a local lab to determine the ppm value.
+Use a quantity of the same samples for calibration.